trystan2k/dotfiles/README.md

     Or use defined alias `fixZshPerms`

+2. It is possible that `colorls` Ruby Gem fail to install in a fresh installation due to folder permissions.
+If that happens, just execute the ruby-gems.sh script after reboot.

+    ```bash
+    . configure/ruby-gems.sh
+    ```

-2. When use IDEs like VSCode, due to how direnv loads, the asdf tools are not loaded correctly.
+3. When use IDEs like VSCode, due to how direnv loads, the asdf tools are not loaded correctly.
 It this starts to happen, just reload direnv:

     ```bash